 9.1 Removing Top Plate.
 Remove the stove top plate by lifting away.
-Note the provided sockets and adjustable top plate supports for levelling and adjustment as required.
+Note the machined sockets and adjustable top plate supports for levelling and adjustment as required.
 It is not necessary to remove the top plate or door to clean or remove items from inside the firebox.

 9.2 Removing Door.

-Remove the stove door by opening to approximately 30 degrees away to disengage the hinge pins.
+Remove the stove door by opening to approximately 30 degrees and lifting away to disengage the hinge pins.
 It is not necessary to remove the door to clean or remove items from inside the firebox.

 9.3 Removal of or Inspection Above Baffle Plate.
 1. First lift upwards at the front and at the same time sliding the rear forwards off the back baffle support bracket.
 2. Next lower the rear edge into the firebox and allow the front of the baffle to slide off the front baffle support brackets.
 3. Finally rotate the baffle out of the firebox.
-NOTE: This procedure is the same for the active baffle version or standard baffle version.